Kevin Spacey as Sgt. Jack Vincennes, swaggering LAPD “celebrity” narcotics detective

 In a sense, Vincennes’ sartorial motivation is the same as Exley’s, only he believes that in order to be a great celebrity, he must dress the part.
 When we first meet him, Vincennes is forced to shift from a celebrity at a party to a narcotics detective. (“Forced” isn’t the right word, as he accepts $50 from Danny DeVito to make the arrest.)
 However, the role of celebrity remains during the arrest not only because of the posing and cameras, but because Vincennes is acting it out.
 He interestingly tells the actress that he teaches the TV actor how to act like a cop.
 During his raid, Vincennes forgot how to be anything but a TV policeman.
 He swings in through the door, announcing, “Freeze, police!” with his gun dangling from his hand as if the young half-naked couple is going to drop their weed and pick up a Tommy gun.
 He carries them out, being photographed – importantly – with a movie premiere in the background, and then swings over to the station.

-The brown gingham blazer is single-breasted, with wide notch lapels and open patch pockets.
-It fits him well, but is a large cut, appropriate for the 1950s, especially a 1950s celebrity.
-Like all of his jackets in the film, it has a 2-button front and 3-button cuffs.
-It appears to be ventless.
-Vincennes wears a double-pointed white linen pocketsquare in the breast pocket.
+The brown gingham sport jacket has patch pockets, a ventless back, and moderately wide notch lapels that roll to a two-button front.
+It fits him well but is a large cut, appropriate for the 1950s, especially a 1950s celebrity.
+Like all of his jackets in the film, it has 3-button cuffs.
+Vincennes wears a double-pointed white linen pocket square in the breast pocket.

 Go Big or Go Home